radek2s/KarcioszkiGame/README.md

 This game is still in develop.

-##Running the application
+## Running the application
-Backend is developed as Spring Boot application that requires a MySQL server and Java 11.\
+Backend is developed as Spring Boot application that requires Java 11.\
-Frontend is developed in Angular v8\
+Frontend is developed in Angular v11\
-NOTE: __tajniacy_dev__ database must be created before start
+This application use H2 database to store user data.

 ### backend:
 ``gradle bootRun`` - To run the application Server